gvwilson/thirdbit/_posts/2015/2015-06-11-why-we-cant-have-nice-things.md

   but persist in committing these same sins themselves.
 </p>
 <p>
-  And this is why we cannot have nice things...
+  And this is why we cannot have nice things…
 </p>